Why is this important?

 If you think that a doctor, dentist, nurse or other health care professional is discriminating against you, you can complain about this.
 Ask to see a copy of the equality policy of the organisation they work for and point out where they are failing to keep to it.

-For more information about making a complaint about health services in England, see NHS and local authority social services complaints.
+For more information about making a complaint about health services in England, see Dealing with NHS problems - where to start.
 In Wales, see NHS complaints in Wales.
 In Northern Ireland, see HPSS complaints in Northern Ireland.

 If you are in possession of illegal drugs, you may face prosecution, depending on your age.